Best cheap sports cars 2022

 Nevertheless, there remain some of us who are willing to forego such bugbears just to have that true sports car experience and thankfully, some budget-friendly options are still available.
 We have compiled those models into a list of five great value sports cars that you can buy new now, as well as a handful of once-more-expensive or discontinued models that you can find for a steal on the used market.

 The world’s best-selling roadster is now in its fourth generation and shows no signs of middle-aged spread.
 The simple and lightweight Mazda MX-5 is as much fun as it ever was.
-Like the Toyota GT86 and its Subaru BRZ twin sister, there isn’t much power, but the chassis makes the most of what there is.
+Just like the original back in 1989, there isn’t a huge amount of power, but the chassis makes the most of what there is.
 The MX-5 provides plenty of feedback through the steering wheel and the manual gearbox is one of the best in the business.